OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-03.md

 ## 1 Chronicles 3:18

-> and Malchiram, Pedaiah, Shenazzar, Jekamiah, Hoshama, and Nedabiah.
+> along with Malchiram, Pedaiah, Shenazzar, Jekamiah, Hoshama, and Nedabiah.

 ---